How we started

-Startup Runway is a unique peer-reviewed pitch coaching process with a signature “showcase” event at the end of the series.
+Startup Runway has a unique peer-reviewed pitch coaching process with a signature “showcase” event at the end of the series.
+It is also unique in that its prize check, provided through donations, is 100% strings free (the program takes no equity).
 Here’s how it goes.

 After startups apply at Startup Runway’s web site, they get reviewed by someone (and sometimes more than someone) from our Mission Control team.
 We score applications on team, traction, diversity and hypergrowth business model.
 Only about 20% of those who apply are being asked to attend one of our simulation sessions.